sourcegraph/handbook/content/engineering/releases/index.md

         `---v3.0.0-rc.1---D'---v3.0.0---F'---v3.0.1---J'---v3.0.2 (3.0 release branch)
 ```

-#### Cherry-picking a fix onto release branch

-In order to cherry-pick a fix onto a release branch:

-1. Merge changes into `main` as a squashed commit.
-1. Get approval from the **release captain**.
-1. Checkout the release branch (e.g. `git checkout 3.12`).
-1. Make sure your local release branch is up to date (i.e. `git pull`).
-1. `git cherry-pick <commit-sha-of-squashed-commit>`
-1. `git push`
-1. Let the release captain know (either by sending a message on Slack or leaving a comment on the merged PR with the SHA of the cherry-picked commit, see [example](https://github.com/sourcegraph/sourcegraph/pull/7753#issuecomment-575134117)).

 ### Issues

-How do we deal with issues that are found during the release process?
+This section documents how do we deal with issues that are found during the release process.

 #### Blocking